 Splinting of the toes to straighten them or hold them apart.

 Long-term outcome: A child with this condition may have feet that work well even with no treatment.
 If a child has overlapping toes that are not treated, problems can develop later as the child starts walking.
-These problems include trouble fitting shoes, bunion development on joints, callus formation, or skin breakdown due to rubbing.
-With treatment, the child generally has no problems.
+These problems include trouble fitting shoes, joint deformity, callus formation, or skin breakdown due to rubbing.
+With treatment, the child generally has good results.

 This painless condition appears as a deep crease on the skin of a newborn.
 Most commonly, bands make the digit look abnormal, but cause no other problems.
 In more serious cases, bands cut off blood flow (circulation) to the digit.
 This can cause the digit to be malformed.
 It can also cause tissue death resulting in loss of the digit.